toxicoder/inkorporated/.clinerules/configuration-management.md

 ### 3. Devcontainer Configuration File
 - **File**: `.devcontainer/devcontainer-config.env`
-- **Purpose**: Contains devcontainer-specific settings for mounting and symlinking (MCP configuration variables are in cline_mcp_config.env)
+- **Purpose**: Contains devcontainer-specific settings for mounting and symlinking
 - **Usage**: Used by devcontainer to set up symlinked MCP settings at required paths

 ## Configuration Structure